 Last Reported Results and Surprise History

-Over the last four quarters, Paypal surpassed consensus EPS estimates two times.
-The company topped consensus revenue estimates each time over this period.
+Over the last four quarters, Paypal surpassed consensus EPS estimates three times.
+The company topped consensus revenue estimates three times over this period.

 No investment decision can be efficient without considering a stock's valuation.
 Whether a stock's current price rightly reflects the intrinsic value of the underlying business and the company's growth prospects is an essential determinant of its future price performance.